MoYah

-MoYah (born Mohammed Yahya) is a Mozambican-born UK-based rapper, poet, educator, and interfaith activist.
+MoYah (born Mario Barca) aka Mohammed Yahya is a Mozambican-born UK-based rapper, poet, educator, and interfaith activist.
 Born during Mozambique’s civil war, he fled with his family to Lisbon as a child before relocating to London.
 His music blends Afrofusion, hip hop, and spoken word, and is underpinned by a deep commitment to interfaith dialogue, community-building, and social activism.

 Early life

 Mohammed Yahya was born in Mozambique during the country’s civil war.
 He and his family fled to Lisbon, Portugal, before moving to London.

 As a teenager in London, he co-founded the hip hop groups Geneva Konvention and Blind Alphabetz; their debut project Luvolution was released in 2007.

 Career

 Early projects

 In 2008 Yahya released his first solo mixtape Beyond Conflict, which included collaborations with M1 of Dead Prez and Sean Price.
 The tape was praised in the UK underground hip hop scene for blending political consciousness with bilingual delivery (English and Portuguese).

 He later worked with Native Sun (with Cuban vocalist Sarina Leah), and performed internationally in Africa, Europe, and the Middle East.